Percept-Health-Solve/seir-model/README.md

 #### Initial Parameters
 These parameters define the initial value of the ODE.

-- `--t0`: Initial time of the starting seed.
-Defaults to 50 days before the lockdown.
+- `--t0`: Initial time of the starting seed, relative to the inital lockdown date.
+Defaults to -50 (50 days before the first lockdown).
 - `--prop_e0`: The proportion of the population that are exposed at time `t0`.
 Serves as the seed for the SEIR model.
 Defaults to a uniform prior U(0, 1e-5).

 #### Output Parameters